emberjs/rfcs/text/0000-deprecation-ember-string.md

 The remaining methods (`htmlSafe` and `isHTMLSafe`) will be moved to `@ember/component`.

-In both cases, the String prototype won't be extended anymore.

 # Motivation

 `Ember.String` was introduced long ago, even before 1.0 was released.
 It was a time without the current ecosystem of addons.
 There were no ES6 modules, no Ember CLI and no Ember addons.
 Global mode was the way to go and prototypes of classes like `String`, `Array` and `Function` were being extended.

-A lot of nice-to-have functionality was added at that time but now Ember is lifting weight.
+A lot of nice-to-have functionality was added at that time but now Ember has a better ecosystem.
 These functions belong in an addon, where it can be maintained and evolve without being tied to the core of the framework.

 Also, this would let people swap the function for similar implementations but different behaviour in edge cases.